Warnings, notes, and limitations

 The following warnings, notes, and limitations apply to all configurations unless otherwise noted.

-• On master servers, do not reconfigure these replica settings while the replica is running:
+• On target servers The immediately upstream server for replica servers, edge servers, standby servers, proxies and brokers.
+See also 'upstream server' and 'central server'., do not reconfigure these replica settings while the replica is running:

 • P4TARGET